chris-casper/chris-casper.github.io/_posts/2025-08-12-Recycling-Old-Crypto-Miners.md

 ### Shucking

 Honestly, I rip out the USB board.
 I keep the WiFi and stick that in the single USB port.
 Nebra Bluetooth adapter is VERY short range and doesn't have any connectors for an external antenna.
 If you want to keep the USB board, you'll need pass-through headers for the Nebra hat.

+If you add new bulkheads, measure them carefully to make sure the main board fits afterwards.

 Make sure all other boards are mounted correctly, no cables are loose, etc. Then stick the Nebra hat on the 40 pin header.